 Micellar Water Vs Toner

-As toner and micellar water have different functions, you can’t exactly compare the two products.
+Wen considering micellar water vs toner remember that they have different functions, you can’t exactly compare the two products.
 Micellar water is a gentle cleanser.

 It hydrates while removing impurities from the skin.
 Toners are only used after cleansing to balance the skin’s pH level, although they can also hydrate if they contain the right ingredients.